CreatorWorkflowsNow/creatorworkflowsnow.github.io/labs/telework-201_vancouver/02-Flow/2-Create-Decision-Table.md

    |<span className="large-number">❸</span>|Click on the value in the Auto Approved column (currently false).
 ![](./images/04-02-20-populatnumdayscondition.png)

-21. Change the result for Auto Approval to true.
+19. Change the result for Auto Approval to true.

    >1.
 Switch the result to true.

    >2.
 Click the <span className="button-white-purple-border">OK</span> button to continue.
 ![](./images/04-02-21-populateresult.png)

-22. Let's add our next decicion row by clicking <span className="text-purple-bold">⨁ Add new deicion row</span>
+20. Let's add our next decision row by clicking <span className="text-purple-bold">⨁ Add new deicion row</span>
 ![](./images/04-02-22-addnewdecisionrow.png)

-23. Populate the Arrangement Condition.
+21. Populate the Arrangement Condition.

    | |Field Name                | Field Value
    |-|--------------------------| --------------